 - Existing child support orders

 - Medical and support orders

-Circumstances such as a new job or loss of current job, relocation, changes in living conditions, criminal charges on the part of a parent, or changes in the child’s health can lead to modification of orders.
+Circumstances such as a new job or loss of a current job, relocation, changes in living conditions, criminal charges on the part of a parent, or changes in the child’s health can lead to modification of orders.
 The next challenge is enforcement.

 Rashelle Fetty is a trusted Dallas-Fort Worth family law attorney.
-Rashelle and her team at The Fetty Firm have extensive experience in working with clients that need to modifications of orders enforced.
+Rashelle and her team at The Fetty Firm have extensive experience in working with clients that need modifications of orders enforced.
 We work diligently to protect your rights and your child’s well-being is of our utmost concern.

 Experience in modifications and enforcement

 The Fetty Firm has worked with clients dealing with enforcement of modification orders in areas such as:

 - The child’s desire to resident with the other parent

 - The best interest and needs of the child

 - Visitation rights